Live dealers: how it works

 Who is a live dealer?

-- Spins roulette, distributes cards, announces actions
+- Spins roulette, hands out cards, announces actions

-- Interacts with players through chat
+- Interact with players via chat

 - Monitors compliance with the rules